Photo of Joe T. Sylve

 xid_t om_pending_revert_max; // 0x50

-NOTE: Apple’s APFS File System Reference incorrectly lists the om_tree_oid and om_snapshot_tree_oid members as _virtual object identifiers when they are, in fact, physical.
+NOTE: Apple’s APFS File System Reference incorrectly lists the om_tree_oid and om_snapshot_tree_oid members as _virtual object identifiers.
+They are not virtual; each is a physical object identifier when its *_tree_type is physical, or an ephemeral object identifier when it is ephemeral.

 Object Map Flags